solilius/promotions/README.md

 # Promotions
-scroll to the infinity and manage you real promotions
+Scroll to the infinity and manage your tottaly real promotions.

 #### Table of Contents